 Being challenged by the information flood that is surrounding them, a wide range of people, from information scientists to average Internet users must be conscious of the inversion of "public" and "private".
 This inversion is crucial in terms of ethics, politics, ontological and existential being and also aesthetics.
 The notion of the "netizen", the new type of "settled nomad" has been examined in this paper, under the philosophical light of Marshall McLuhan, Martin Heidegger and Vilém Flusser.
 The netizen's new type of public life in the linked vicinity of the digital city was presented on mutual dependence with the development of the semantic Web technologies.
-A philosophical and phenomenological approach to the production of information and culture was attempted and resulted that they are dialectically related in a cycle that produces more information, stored forever into the Web's permanent memory.
+A philosophical and phenomenological approach to the production of information, stored forever into the Web's permanent memory.
 This type of new environment creates a blend of the terms "collective consciousness" and "collective unconscious" that can be named "connective consciousness".
 The expression of these theories supports the tendencies for Open Source and Creative Commons licensed products towards the global collective of an ownership that doesn't require deprivation.